jchwenger/recursus.co/_posts/ait/2018-08-25-an-art-of-the-positive.md

 ---
 layout: post
-title: An art of the positive (AIT)
+title: An art of the positive
 date: 2018-08-25 19:10:47
 category: ait
 permalink: /ait/an-art-of-the-positive/